linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ```

 - **Explanation**:
-  - The script uses a pre-defined email address (`USER_EMAIL`) and checks if it has been verified by querying the database.
-  - If verified, the email record is deleted, and the user is granted access.
-Otherwise, access is denied, and the user is instructed to verify their email.
+  - This script uses the pre-defined email address (`USER_EMAIL`) to check if the email is verified.
+If it is, access is granted, and the email record is deleted from the database.
+If the email is not verified, access is denied, and the user is prompted to verify their email.

 ---

 ### **6. Testing the Process**

-1. **Step 1: Generate Email and Send Verification**
+1. **Step 1:

+ Generate Email and Send Verification**
-   - Run the email generation script to create a new email verification record and send the verification email:
+   - Run the email generation script to insert a new email verification record and send the verification email:

    ```bash
    /var/www/html/send_email.sh
    ```

 2. **Step 2: Click the Verification Link**
-   - The user clicks the link in the email, which triggers the `verify_email.php` script to mark the email as verified in the database.
+   - The user clicks the verification link in the email, which triggers the `verify_email.php` script to mark the email as verified in the database.

 3. **Step 3: SSH Login**
    - The user attempts to log in via SSH: